Top 9 gamification examples that show user engagement is the solution to app growth

 #9 The city of Portland spent $50 million on gamified app Biketown

 The app even has some gamified routes, where users must find flyers with keywords on them.
 These games encouraged riders to explore new cycling routes in the city, showing how easy cycling can be and encouraging the habit-formation of users!
-That ultimately leads to increased user engagement, which resulted in Biketown’s fast expansion.
+That ultimately led to increased user engagement, which resulted in Biketown’s fast expansion.

 shared mobility app gamification